SPARKLING: Balancing Signal Preservation and Symmetry Breaking for Width-Progressive Learning: Breaking the Symmetry Lock

 where $\bm S$ is the pre-expansion state of $\bm W$ and $\mathbf{0}$ initializes the state of $\tilde{\bm W}$.

-\textbf{Experimental setup.} Following Sec.~\ref{sec:rms_scale_experiments}, we study expert-inner expansion under copy-copy initialization and vary only the optimizer-state handling at expansion, while applying RMS-preserving parameter scaling in all variants to keep forward activation scales consistent.
-We compare four treatments: (i) \emph{Drop Opt.}, globally reset all states, (ii) \emph{Copy Opt.}, duplicate states, (iii) \emph{Asymmetric Reset}, reset states only for new channels, and (iv) \emph{Asymmetric Reset + Scaled Opt.}, additionally applying the parameter scaling to optimizer states.
+\textbf{Experimental setup.} Following Sec.~\ref{sec:rms_scale_experiments}, we study expert-inner expansion under copy-copy initialization and vary only the optimizer state handling at expansion, while applying RMS-preserving parameter scaling in all variants to keep forward activation scales consistent.
+We compare four treatments: (i) \emph{Drop Opt.}, globally reset all states, (ii) \emph{Copy Opt.}, duplicate states, (iii) \emph{Asymmetric Reset}, reset states only for new channels, and (iv) \emph{Asymmetric Reset + Scaled Opt.}, which additionally applies the exact same parameter scaling to the optimizer states, ensuring that parameters and their associated optimizer states are rescaled consistently, following the optimizer state scaling of \citet{pmlr-v162-shen22f}.
 The first two are symmetric, whereas the latter two break symmetry via optimizer dynamics.

-\textbf{Results.} Figure~\ref{fig:opt_state_tokens} reveals a clear gap between symmetric and asymmetric treatments.
+\textbf{Results.} Fig.~\ref{fig:opt_state_tokens} reveals a clear gap between symmetric and asymmetric treatments.
 Both symmetric baselines (\emph{Drop Opt.} and \emph{Copy Opt.}) underperform substantially, showing slower post-expansion recovery and a higher converged loss, consistent with copy-induced backward symmetry that keeps duplicated components tightly coupled.
 In contrast, \emph{Asymmetric Reset} improves both recovery speed and final loss, indicating that resetting optimizer states only for the new channels suffices to break the symmetry lock and enable feature diversification.
-Notably, explicit optimizer-state scaling (\emph{Asymmetric Reset + Scaled Opt.}) yields no additional gain, suggesting that strict state-parameter scale alignment is unnecessary and any initial mis-scaling can be quickly corrected by subsequent gradient updates.
+Notably, explicit optimizer state scaling (\emph{Asymmetric Reset + Scaled Opt.}) yields no additional gain, suggesting that the strict alignment of state-parameter scaling does not appear to be a critical requirement for the width expansion regimes considered here.
+Any initial mis-scaling is quickly corrected by subsequent gradient updates.